Costco Vs. Sam’s Club Taste Test – Who Has the Best Pumpkin Pie This Year?

 The 12″ Costco pumpkin pie weighs a whopping 58 ounces, which is nearly four pounds.
-We did notice that the price decreased at my location by $2 since last year, bringing the cost down from $7.99 to $5.99 which is exciting!
+We did notice that the price is just $5.99 which is awesome!

-The Sam’s Club pumpkin pie is identical in weight and size (also weighing in at 58 ounces), and just like last year, I found it for only $5.98.
-That’s a phenomenal deal for such a LARGE pie!
+The Sam’s Club pumpkin pie is identical in weight and size (also weighing in at 58 ounces), however it did go up in price, I found it for $6.98.
+That’s still a phenomenal deal for such a LARGE pie!

 They do look similar but you can see texture differences right off the bat!